hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/qc_deeptools.md

 ## Quality assessment using `deepTools`

 Another way in which we can assess the quality of our samples is by investigating the read coverages for each sample and determine the variability in coverage per sample group.
-Replicate samples that vary greatly in where the reads stack up is indicative of a weak ChIP-Seq experiment.
+Replicate samples that vary greatly in where the reads stack up is indicative of a weak ChIP-seq experiment.
 In addition, we can identify outlier samples or batch effects.

 To evaluate read coverage we will be using the [`deepTools`](http://deeptools.readthedocs.org/en/latest/content/list_of_tools.html), a suite of python tools developed for the efficient analysis of high-throughput sequencing data, such as ChIP-seq, RNA-seq or MNase-seq. `deepTools` has a wide variety of tools that go beyond those that are covered in this lesson.
 We encourage you to look through the docuementation and explore on your own time.